ivy-net/avs-helm-charts/charts/eigenda/README.md

 Ensure that Kubernetes and Helm are installed and configured.

-This chart depends on several Kubernetes resources (e.g. PV, secrets), and should be used in a Kubernetes cluster.
+This chart depends on several Kubernetes resources,e.g.: PV, secrets.
+Deploy them in advance.
+The [example](./example/README.md) folder contain basic implementation of required resources.

 ### Steps to Follow